bibymaths/phoskintime/kinopt/README.md

 Contributions are welcome!
 Please refer to the main repository documentation for guidelines on contributing, reporting issues, and feature requests.

-**kinopt** is distributed under the Apache 2.0 license.
+**kinopt** is distributed under the BSD Clause 3 license.
 See the LICENSE file in the repository for more details.

 ---